tayanderson/old-jekyll-portfolio/_projects/project8.md

 layout: project

 project-num: 8
-title: Aftermath
+title: 0 to 100

-description: This was inspired by post-apocalypse movies.
-With this image, I was trying to tell the story of an aftermath of an attack on a major city such as New York.
-A woman, who had managed to live by jumping in a sewer, comes out when it is all over only to see that the city where she lived was completely destroyed and she was the sole survivor.
-To tell this story, I had to make the destruction of the city in the image look realistic.
+description: This piece shows the skill progression of a snowboarder.
+I was inspired by my own snowboarding experiences.
+I got the inspiration to add the light/brush effects to my project from artist and designer Chuck Anderson.
+Chuck Anderson is known for including glowing light type effects in his work.
+I used the light effects as an intresting way to visualize the skill progression.
+For example, the first image is showing his beginner stage so the effects looked a little messy to symbolize that.
+While, the effects in his expert stage look more clean.

 client: Academic
 type: Photo Manipulation
 responsibilities: Concept, Photoshop
 date-completed: Spring 2016
 ---